zalando/skipper/docs/kubernetes/ingress-controller.md

 edge cases that require the use of [Kubernetes Services](http://kubernetes.io/docs/user-guide/services) instead.

+An example of scenario where you might need to use services is when you rely on Istio networking features to connect multiple clusters, as the IPs of Kubernetes endpoints will not resolve in all cases.

 If you find yourself in this category, you can override the default behaviour by setting the `KubernetesForceService` flag to `true` in the `Skipper.Options` struct.
 This will cause skipper to create routes with `BackendType=eskip.NetworkBackend` instead